iandrosov/iandrosov.github.io/_posts/2018-11-10-Lightning-Community-Knowledge.md

 title: Edit Knowledge in Salesforce Communities
 ---

-Salesforce Communities has extended many freatures in recent releases, including new branding sets, themes and audiences.
-We had a need to open Knowledeg to Comunity uesrs that is a standard out of box feature.
-Most Community types can view and search Knowledge articles for self service.
+Salesforce Communities has extended many features in recent releases, including new branding sets, themes, and audiences.
+We had a need to open Knowledge to Comunity users that is a standard out of box feature.
+Most Community types can view and search Knowledge articles for self-service.

-How about edit or contribute an article in Lightning Community?
+How about editing or contribute an article in Lightning Community?
 As it turned out as always all in the details, editing Knowledge in Lighting Community is not fully supported and requires development.
-While it is possible to use standard Knowledge editor for Community built with VisualForce and Tabs, there is no Edit/Author option for Cummunity Builder pages and Lightning.
+While it is possible to use standard Knowledge editor for Community built with VisualForce and Tabs, there is no Edit/Author option for Community Builder pages and Lightning.

 This article post will explore that topic, how to build Lightning Component to edit Knowledge articles in Lightning Community.
-I was expecting this would be solved already but after searching in documentation, samples or GitHub there was no soluition created yet, and Knowledge documentation is a bit sparse on the subject, especially for Lightning Knowledge.
+I was expecting this would be solved already but after searching in the documentation, samples or GitHub there was no solution created yet, and Knowledge documentation is a bit sparse on the subject, especially for Lightning Knowledge.

 ### Lightning Knowledge

 Salesforce Knowledge in Lightning has changed the data model behind the scenes.
-In classic there were sets of Knowledge custom objects created for each Article type.
+In classic, there were sets of Knowledge custom objects created for each Article type.
 If we create a new article type that = building a new Custom Object in Salesforce with new fields and permissions.

 Lightning changed all that to use single Object `Knowledge__kav` and Record Types as new article types.
 I am guessing `_kav` stands for KNowledge Article Version.
-It becomming more clear now why that model change causes issues and makes Knowledge transit to Lightning bit harder than it should be.
+It becoming more clear now why that model change causes issues and makes Knowledge transition to a Lightning bit harder than it should be.

 ### Knowledge in Community

-Comunity Builder provides many standard components to view Knowledge, Topics and articlse search.
+Community Builder provides many standard components to view Knowledge, Topics and articles search.
 This post will focus on building a component to edit an article.

-To edit text we will use [Base Lightning Component](https://developer.salesforce.com/docs/component-library/overview/components) RichText component to view or edit actual text
+To edit text we will use [Base Lightning Component](https://developer.salesforce.com/docs/component-library/overview/components) RichText component to view or edit the actual text

 * Edit `lightning:inputRichText`
 * View `ightning:formattedRichText`